- 1 Meeting the Founder

 Café and Restaurant

-Imagine a bright, open space with a view of the river, add then delicious food and great coffee—Nomad Yoga Cafe is the perfect spot to have breakfast or lunch.
+Imagine a bright, open space with a view of the river.
+Then add delicious food and great coffee.
+Nomad Yoga Cafe is the perfect spot to have breakfast or lunch.
 All dishes are vegan, but you have the option to add cheese or eggs if you prefer vegetarian food.
 The menu changes regularly and reflects the season and availability in the markets.
 Hidden has covered the cafe in-depth in our article on Vegetarian and Vegan Food in Hoi An.

-If you want to use your time in Hoi An to give yourself a real health boost, Nomad Yoga has its own juice cleanse programme.
+However if you want to use your time in Hoi An to give yourself a real health boost, Nomad Yoga has its own juice cleanse programme.
 It’s a great way to regenerate your digestive system and fill up on all those key nutrients and vitamins.
 You can choose from a pre-set programme or consult with a nutritionist to build your plan, designed specifically to meet your needs.